elizabethdberube/Neo-Tangle/README.md

 Are you a human?

-Do you, like a human, like to do the things?
+Do you, like a human, like to do the strange things?

 Well, this is a thing.